Comparative study of the kinetic properties of proton and alpha beams in the Alfv\'enic wind observed by SWA-PAS onboard Solar Orbiter: Characterizing Alfvénic fluctuations

 \section{Characterizing Alfvénic fluctuations}

-In Figure \ref{Fig00130}, we show the RTN velocity space for proton core (red), proton beam (green), alpha core (blue) alpha beam (black) populations identified by our code using PAS VDFs at 4s.
+In Figure \ref{Fig16}, we show the RTN velocity space for proton core (red), proton beam (black), alpha core (blue) alpha beam (green) populations identified by our code using PAS VDFs at 4 s.
 The time interval has been shortened to 12 hours, from midnight to noon of day 16, for graphic purposes.
 The Figure also shows the projection of each data point onto the orthogonal planes.
 The cyan solid arrow indicates the average direction of the magnetic field vector during the corresponding time interval.
-This arrow is also projected onto the orthogonal planes together with dots of different colors indicating the location of the bulk velocity for each population.
+This arrow is also projected onto the orthogonal planes with dots of different colors indicating the location of the bulk velocity for each population.
 Moreover, the star symbol indicates the projection of the fluid velocity:

+It is worth mentioning that in their study, \cite{nemecek2020} suggested that according to the MHD approximation and the dynamics of charged particles in electric and magnetic fields, the velocity of the IMF (de Hoffmann-Teller (HT) velocity) would be considered as the appropriate velocity for solar wind studies.
+However, the same author concluded that the frame of zero total momentum (fluid frame) and the HT frame could not be the same.

-It's worth noting that the four populations are aligned with the average magnetic field vector.
-Proton core, alpha beam, and proton beam velocity fluctuations are all distributed over the surface of a sort of hemispheres, as already shown by \cite{bruno2001}, whose concavity for alpha and proton beams is opposite to that of the proton core.
+As expected, the four populations are aligned with the average magnetic field vector.
+Proton core, alpha beam, and proton beam velocity fluctuations are all distributed over the surface of a sort of hemisphere, as already shown by \cite{bruno2001}, whose concavity for alpha and proton beams is opposite to that of the proton core.
 This feature is less evident for the alpha core population which appears to be more bubble-like shaped.
 As we will see in the following, these features depend directly on the value of the drift velocity of each population with respect to the bulk velocity of the center of mass.